Victorian gothic inspired fashion moments

 Teyana Taylor

-Ashi Studio just released their Spring Summer 2026 Couture collection at the Paris Couture Week, finding much of their inspiration from Victorian mourning jewelry.
-In the Victorian Era, jewelry pieces were made from hair, fossilized wood, and black, white, and red gemstones or metals to make lost loved ones feel close.
+Ashi Studio recently released their Spring Summer 2026 Couture collection at the Paris Couture Week, incorporating major elements from Victorian mourning jewelry.
+In the Victorian Era, materials such as hair, fossilized wood, and black, white, and red gemstones or metals were incorporated into jewelry to make lost loved ones feel close.
 At the Santa Barbara International Film Festival Virtuosos Award ceremony, Teyana Taylor wore a ghostly gothic liquid piece from this new collection.
-It features dramatic shoulders and haunting stretched sleeves with gauze detailing.
-This is not Taylor's first time wearing Ashi Studio as she wore a black mesh piece from their Spring 2025 Haute Couture collection for the premiere of her movie “The Rip" in January.
-The exaggerated hips were a prominent feature, which was a widely seen trend in the late 18th century.
-While certain design aspects might have taken inspiration from the Rococo and Regency eras, the draped mesh and the face mask create an alluring, modern finish.
+It features dramatic shoulders and hauntingly stretched sleeves with gauze detailing.
+Taylor also wore Ashi Studio for her movie premiere of “The Rip" in 2025 with a black mesh dress from their Spring 2025 Haute Couture collection.
+The exaggerated hips were a prominent feature - a popular design element in the late 18th century.
+While certain aspects of the dress might have taken inspiration from the Rococo and Regency eras, the draped mesh and the face mask create an alluring, modern finish.

 Follow us: